 While you may be tempted to dig right in after taking your steak out of the pan, don't!
 This is one of the biggest mistakes home cooks make when it comes to steak.
 Resting "allows the steak's juices to redistribute, thereby making the steak a uniform color throughout," said Kroener.
 "It also makes for a juicier chew and more flavor."

 How to cook steak on the grill

-In many parts of the country, summer is the best time to grill steaks.
-But it should not be the only time.
+In many parts of the country, summer is the best time to grill steaks — but it shouldn't be the only time.
 Kroener has been known to grill when there's snow on the ground.
-"Cooking [a steak] inside will only yield a caramelized flavor, not char," noted Kroener, who uses an 1800-degree broiler in his restaurant.
+"Cooking (a steak) inside will only yield a caramelized flavor, not char," noted Kroener, who uses an 1800-degree broiler in his restaurant.
 Unfortunately, most home kitchens aren't equipped with that kind of heat.

 - Heat the grill as hot as you can.
-If using charcoal, aim for 600-700 degrees.
-If using gas, aim for 500 degrees.
+If using charcoal, aim for 600 to 700 F. If using gas, aim for 500 F.

 - Next, put your steak on the hottest section of the grill.
 Cook for two minutes.
 Rotate steaks 45 degrees and cook for another two minutes.
 This technique will give you those beloved hatch marks.

 - Flip your steaks and let cook for another two minutes.
 Then, rotate 45 degrees and cook for another two minutes.
 Remove steak from the grill and place it onto a racked plate to catch any juices that drip.
 These hot juices can continue to cook the steak and lead to overcooking.
 Wait 5 minutes and then put the steaks back on the grill for 30 seconds on each side.

 - Remove and place directly on serving plates.